KatSKang/E-Commerce-ORM/README.md

   ## Description

   This project focused on the ORM backend process for a mock e-commerce website.
-Using tools suchs as MySQL, Sequelize and Insomnia to manage the database and testing of the API routes, respectively.
+Using tools such as MySQL, Sequelize and Insomnia to manage the database and testing of the API routes, respectively.

   ## Table of Contents